keboola/dropbox-writer/README.md

 ## Usage

-The writer is used with our [docker bundle](http://docs.kebooladocker.apiary.io/#reference/run/create-a-job/create-a-run-job).
+The writer is meant to be used with our [docker bundle](http://docs.kebooladocker.apiary.io/#reference/run/create-a-job/create-a-run-job).
 Use `wr-dropbox` in place of the **image** parameter ans the configuration as described above.